This is the first in a series that looks at techniques done by those that are as acknowledged as the best executors of them.

 Although I was on the edge of the court in 2003 and watched Eiga sensei’s katatezuki land (after a few attempts), I wasn’t yet born at the time of Kobayashi sensei’s katatezuki.
 However, i’ve been lucky enough to receive direct instruction from him about how to execute the technique (as well as being on the receiving end a few times).
 What follows in this post is a description of it from personal experience and my own notes.
 I’ve also used a couple of kendo nippon/jidai articles for reference pictures.

-First, please view the image on the right (click for a larger version).
+First, please view the image above.
 Its quite possible that the tsuki that you’ve learned is slightly (or completely!) different from this.
 Thats ok, as there are wide variations on all waza in kendo.
 Even if it looks similar please read on, as the details might be quite different.